13-Inch MacBook Pro Discontinued

 The display features a 2560x1600 resolution, 500 nits brightness, P3 wide color support for vivid, true-to-life colors, and True Tone that matches the color temperature of the display to the ambient lighting for a more natural viewing experience that's easier on the eyes.

-Apple's M1 MacBook Pro includes a 720p FaceTime HD camera, which is the same as the camera in the prior model, but Apple says the M1 improves picture quality with better noise reduction, better dynamic range, and other features.
+Apple's M2 MacBook Pro includes a 720p FaceTime HD camera, which is the same as the camera in the prior model, with the M2 continuing to offer improved picture quality with better noise reduction, better dynamic range, and other features.

-As an entry-level model, the M1 MacBook Pro has two Thunderbolt 3/USB 4 ports that support up to a 6K external display, while the Intel MacBook Pro models offer four Thunderbolt 3 ports.
-The M1 MacBook Pro works with WiFi 6 or 802.11ax and Bluetooth 5.0.
+As an entry-level model, the M2 MacBook Pro has two Thunderbolt 3/USB 4 ports that support up to a 6K external display, while the 14-inch and 16-inch MacBook Pro models offer three Thunderbolt 4 ports.
+The MacBook Pro works with WiFi 6 or 802.11ax and Bluetooth 5.0.
 There are stereo speakers with wide stereo sound support, studio quality mics, and a 3.5mm headphone jack.

 How to Buy

-Inside, there's a new active cooling process that's meant to keep the MacBook Pro cooler while the M1 chip is in operation for faster performance.
+Inside, there's an active cooling process that's meant to keep the MacBook Pro cooler while the M2 chip is in operation for faster performance.

 The 13-inch MacBook Pro models feature a Retina display with 500 nits of brightness, P3 Wide color support, and True Tone functionality.
 The display has a resolution of 2560 by 1600 resolution at 227 pixels per inch.